Today I am sharing some fall home decor DIY that I made. This DIY is easy and I absolutely how it turned out.

 I watched about five videos and that’s when I got the idea that maybe I needed to try something fancier.

-I happened to see a video of the Bobble Stitch and I was convinced I could do it.
+There happened to be a video on the Bobble Stitch and I was convinced I could do it.

 Of course, when I told Charlotte, I am pretty sure she thought I was crazy.